Dacia Logan: Dacia Logan

 The third generation is available in fewer markets than its predecessor, at launch being offered only in Albania, Bosnia and Herzegovina, Kosovo, Moldova, Morocco, North Macedonia, Overseas French territories of the Pacific Ocean (French Polynesia and New Caledonia), Romania, Serbia and Tunisia.

 In 2023, it was withdrawn from the Polish market due to "low customer interest".
 Also in 2023, the car was reintroduced to Israel after a five-year absence.

 In 2024, at the request of dealers, a test batch of several hundred units was sent to Germany.
 In the same year, the model was brought back to Portugal.

 Renault Taliant

 Outside of Turkey, the Taliant is only offered in a very limited number of countries, located in Eastern Europe (such as Ukraine, Georgia), Middle-East (Egypt, Jordan) and Africa (Nigeria, Gabon).

 Russia

-The Logan, along with the Sandero, was due to launch in Russia in 2022, but this was never completed due to the ongoing war and the sale of Renault Russia.
+The Logan, along with the Sandero, was supposed to launch in Russia in 2022, but this was never completed due to the ongoing war and the sale of Renault Russia.
 However, some camouflaged prototypes were photographed at the former Renault factory in Moscow, now Moskvitch.
 A cross-sedan based on the Dacia Logan was also supposed to launch in Russia, with camouflaged prototypes even photographed.
 A leaked image of the final car has been found in the Dacia Jogger's owner's manual, as revealed by French forum Worldscoop.
 A subcompact sedan developed independently by AvtoVAZ on the same platform was presented in 2024 and badged as the Lada Iskra.